IGuessThisIsMyLife/quake2/README.md

 # quake2
 Welcome to Quake $2!

+To install my mod you just need the mod folder which comes with its own shortcut to automatically launch my mod.
+Everything necessary is included in there.

 Controls are the same as usual game except 'F11' is used as the buy/informational window instead of the help menu.

 Killing enemies rewards you with $100 and refills a little ammo for the weapon you used so don't miss!